vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/ssorule.md

 The `serverID` property can be used to express the server ID for the resource server.
 It is the resource server specific identifier registered with the authorization server or Identity Provider(IDP), and is used to validate against the introspection endpoint when the access token type is opaque.

 The `serverSecret` field can be used to express the server secret for the resource server.
 It is a resource server specific identifier secret registered with the authorization server, or IDP.
 Since `serverSecret` is a sensetive field in NSX ALB, AKO requires it to be specified inside a Kubernetes Secret object.
 So, this `serverSecret` field should be the name of the Kubernetes secret object that specifies the actual server secret value (Base64 encoded) in the **serverSecret** data field.
+This Kubernetes secret object should be created in the same namespace as the SSORule.
 The server and client secrets can be specified in the same or different Kubernetes objects, as already shown in [Express Client Secret.](#express-client-secret)

 #### Express Redirect URI for OAuth